otonyoadmin/miimindie/pages/05.multi-section-page/sections.md

 **The Me-Mind** conception is a simple foundational conjecture which proposes the embodied perception of in the lived experience of a Me-Mind living one time forward lifetime.

 Mindful 1st provides the background for the Doubtless Self conception that is the core of the Mahayana 2 truths, which emerge from and intellectual understanding of the heart sutra.
 Medititive understanding of the heart sutra is ttraditionally consider as more profound than the intellectual understanding, which can be achieved by minds of higher capacity.
 This is not an IQ issue as much as it is a flow issue.
-A certain amount of grey matter is needed however it is the capacity to allow the grey to glow silver in harmony with the light flow that indicates the effortless release of an infinite flow of errors discovered in lived experience.
+A certain amount of grey matter is needed however it is the capacity to allow the grey to glow silver in harmony with the light flow that indicates the effortless release of an infinite flow of errors discovered in a lived experience that is mapping ever better outcomes.